Janvier-Irasubiza/Janvier-Irasubiza/README.md

 ### 📌 Featured Projects

 * **Moto Boda (Winner RW)** – Virtual interactive betting game built with React-TS & DRF
-* **Web Crawler** WebCrawler that returns number of viewers of a certain website, their region and time spent viewing.
+* **[Web Crawler](https://github.com/Janvier-Irasubiza/web-crawler)** WebCrawler that returns number of viewers of a certain website, their region and time spent viewing.
 Also to return all .rw websites out there in the internet.
-[WebCrawler](https://github.com/Janvier-Irasubiza/web-crawler)
-* **Fileless Maleware** - (Final NCSA Training Project) a malicious software that avoids storing its payload on disk. ​Instead, it operates entirely in volatile memory (RAM) by exploiting legitimate system​ tools and processes.
+* **Fileless Malware** - (Final NCSA Training Project) a malicious software that avoids storing its payload on disk. ​Instead, it operates entirely in volatile memory (RAM) by exploiting legitimate system​ tools and processes.
 ---

 ### 🎓 Education & Training